Sonshine (Australian radio station)

-Sonshine (call sign 6SON) is a non-profit community, Christian radio station in Perth, Western Australia.
+Sonshine (98.5 MHz, call sign 6SON) is a non-profit community, Christian radio station in Perth, Western Australia.
 It provides a mix of adult contemporary mainstream and Christian news, music, and a mix of shows and segments with community guests.
 Sonshine plays music from Christian and mainstream artists covering current hits as well as music from the 1980s, 1990s and 2000s.
-It has and provides livestreams from its website and via iOS and Android apps.
-Sonshine also offers an on-demand service.
+In addition to broadcasting on FM in Perth, the station streams on its website and mobile apps.
 The station is a member of Good News Broadcasters Inc.

 History

 The community-licensed station commenced broadcasting on Australia Day in January 1988.
 Co-founder and announcer Barry Grosser shaped the early content of the station, and remained as the General Manager for 25 years.
 Within three years of signing on, the station had achieved some popularity, with a weekly circulation of 90,000 listeners.